-You shall love your neighbour as being your own self."
+But the Christian imperative for forgiveness is irreducibly theological.
+The biblical view is that we are created in God's image as persons-in-community, as God is a community of dynamic love between Father, Son, and Spirit from before creation.
+When we are called to "love our neighbour as ourselves," it means, "You shall love your neighbour as being your own self."
 Your neighbour is your true self.
 You have no self in yourself (Kisly, 1987, p.
 52).

-And Jesus pushed the bounds of who is the neighbour to the limit to include the enemy26.
-Father Hopko in the interview just quoted from continues:

-But if that is my reality, and my only real self is the other, and my own identity and fulfillment emerges (sic) only in the act of loving the other, that gives substance to the idea that we are potentially God-like beings.
-Now, if you add to that that we are all to some degree faulty, weak, and so on, that act of love will always be an act of forgiveness...
+And Jesus pushed the bounds of who is the neighbour to the limit to include the enemy30.
+Father Hopko in the interview just quoted from continues: "But if that is my reality, and my only real self is the other, and my own identity and fulfillment emerges (sic) only in the act of loving the other, that gives substance to the idea that we are potentially God-like beings.
+Now, if you add to that that we are all to some degree faulty, weak, and so on, that act of love will always be an act of forgiveness....
 So the act of forgiveness is the very act by which our humanity is constituted.
-Deny that, and we kill ourselves.
-It's a metaphysical suicide (ibid, p.
-52).